EpicCarlito/SnakeGame/README.md

 Game Name: sNakE gOnE WroOng

-The opposite of Snake where instead of trying to survive, the game will always crash regardless if you think you are winning.
-This game is buggy by choice, trust.
+Recreation of the Snake Game using the Pygame library.
+Instead of trying to survive, the game will always crash regardless if you think you are winning.
+This game is buggy by design, trust.

 ## Images: